tchibatron/dbeaver/Creating-Database-Connections.md

 NOTE: The list of database drivers diaplays the number of exising connections next to each driver.
 No number is displayed if there are no connections.

-2. In the Connection Settings screen, on the General tab, set all primary connection settings:
+2. In the Connection Settings screen, on the General tab, set all primary connection settings and then click **Next**:

    [[images/connect-wizard-settings.png]]